ashish0kumar/windots/README.md

 <h2 id="about">🌷 About</h2>

-#### 💖 For the Ricing and [r/unixporn](https://reddit.com/r/unixporn) Enthusiasts

-Welcome, fellow ricers! 👋 If you're a Windows user struggling to get that perfect riced setup and want something that feels more like a Unix environment, you're in the right place.
-This collection of dotfiles is here to help you level up your system’s aesthetics and productivity! 🚀
+Hey there! 👋

+Welcome to **windots**!
+This repo contains dotfiles for my Windows environment — designed for users who want a riced, Unix-like experience on Windows.

+I created this to transform my Windows environment into something cleaner and more *Unix-y*.
+Whether it's for a tiling window manager, terminal customization, or smoother workflows, everything here is aimed at making Windows feel less like a chore and more efficient to work with.

+If you're into [**r/unixporn**](https://reddit.com/r/unixporn)-style setups and want something similar on Windows, this might just help you get started!

 > [!NOTE]
-> All configs related to my **Linux setup (WSL2)** are maintained in this repository: [**dotfiles**](https://github.com/ashish0kumar/dotfiles)
+> All configurations related to my **Linux environment (WSL2 Ubuntu)** are maintained in a separate repository: [**dotfiles**](https://github.com/ashish0kumar/dotfiles)

 ## ✨ Features